About Training Connect

 I work upstream of implementation.
 Before tools are selected, before workflows are automated, before AI expands further into the organization.
 I help leaders think through decisions, oversight, and structure so adoption develops on a foundation that holds.

-Staci Williams, PMP - Founder of Anchor Group Advisory, AI Governance Consultant
+Staci Williams, PMP — Founder of Anchor Group Advisory

 Staci Williams, PMP